CBD for Depression: Can It Help?

 What Research Says

-2016 study explored the possibility of CBD’s ability to be a safe and effective antidepressant.
+A 2016 study explored the possibility of CBD’s ability to be a safe and effective antidepressant.
 48 adult male rats were pretreated orally with CBD (15, 30 and 45 mg/kg) or vehicle.
 The results of the study suggest that CBD may be beneficial in the treatment of clinical depression and other states where pleasure is lacking.

-2018 review looked into the progression in the development of the experimental and clinical use of CBD in treating mental or emotional disturbances.
+A 2018 review looked into the progression in the development of the experimental and clinical use of CBD in treating mental or emotional disturbances.
 Results from this study showed that CBD held potential in having anxiolytic, antipsychotic and neuroprotective properties.
 It was also suggested that because CBD works directly with the body’s endocannabinoid system (ECS), it is much less likely than traditional medications to become addicting or habit forming.

 Another 2018 study using an animal model stated, “currently available antidepressants have a substantial time lag to induce therapeutic response and a relatively low efficacy.”
 The aim of this study was to see if CBD could, after a single administration, induce rapid and sustained antidepressant-like effects in male rats.
 The study concluded that CBD induces a fast and antidepressant-like effects in distinct animal models, but future studies are needed to determine whether or not CBD produces similar effects in humans.